Chang Hye-jin: 2017–2018: World number one

 Chang became the world's top female recurve archer in June 2017.
-At the annual Archery World Cup final in September she won two medals, achieving gold in the mixed team event alongside reigning men's world champion Kim Woojin and bronze in the women's individual event.
+At the annual Archery World Cup final in September she won two medals, achieving gold in the mixed team event with Kim Woojin and bronze in the women's individual event.
 In October Chang partnered Choi Mi-sun and Kang Chae-young at the 2017 World Championships, helping secure South Korea's thirteenth World Championship gold medal in the women's team event after defeating host nation Mexico in the final.
 She later finished as the runner-up in the women's individual event after losing to the Russian world number three Ksenia Perova in the gold medal match.

 Chang began 2018 strongly with victory in the first stage of the Archery World Cup in April, dropping just two points in the final against China's An Qixuan.
 Her win was notable for her precise shooting in the match's second set, where from a distance of 70 m she placed her three arrows within 3 cm of one another inside the target's innermost ring, a feat lauded as one of the finest achievements recorded in a modern recurve competition.
 Chang also progressed to the final of the World Cup's second stage held one month later, where she was again defeated by Ksenia Perova.

 For the 2018 Asian Games held in August in Jakarta, Chang competed alongside Kang Chae-young, Lee Eun-gyeong, and Lee Woo-seok.
 Although she was praised for her consistency by the Korea JoongAng Daily after retaining her place in the national team for a fifth consecutive year, Chang delivered an uneven performance in her events and suffered quarter-final defeats in both the women's individual and mixed team events before winning gold in the women's team event.
 These results ran contrary to expectations of her winning gold in all three events and came amid wider South Korean sporting disappointments at the Games.
 The Korea JoongAng Daily suggested that the pressure placed on her shoulders to succeed contributed to her inconsistent form, commenting that her "struggle seemed to be more mental than a lack of skill."
 Chang was later eliminated from the World Cup's final stage in September by the eventual runner-up Yasemin Anagoz, but maintained her position as the World Archery Federation's number one-ranked female recurve archer at the end of the year.